discord-php/DiscordPHP/docs/src/pages/api/10_interactions.md

 ## Functions on interaction create

+The following functions are used to respond an interaction after being created `Event::INTERACTION_CREATE`, responding interaction with wrong type throws a `LogicException`

 | name                                                                                       | description                                                                 | valid for interaction type                                 |
 | ------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------- | ---------------------------------------------------------- |
 | `acknowledgeWithResponse(?bool $ephemeral)`                                                | acknowledges the interaction, creating a placeholder response to be updated | `APPLICATION_COMMAND`, `MESSAGE_COMPONENT`, `MODAL_SUBMIT` |